Our free membership, business.com+, takes the pain out of choosing new business services.

 • Is the company profitable?

-• Is the company in an industry on the upswing?
+• Is it in an industry on the upswing?

-• Will the company’s executive team be able to take it to the next level?
+• Will the executive team be able to take it to the next level?

-• Is the company offering a unique product or service difficult for competitors to replicate?
+• Is it offering a unique product or service difficult for competitors to replicate?

-Depending on your specific business, product or industry, investors may look at additional factors, including your strategic alliances, technical know-how, a critical mass customer base or intellectual property.
+Depending on your specific business, product or industry, investors may consider other factors, such as strategic partnerships, technical expertise, a critical mass of customers or intellectual property.

 2. Ensure your business is strong in areas critical to investors.

-When you’re ready to sell your house, you might enhance the landscaping and declutter the interior to make it more appealing to potential buyers.
+When you’re ready to sell your house, you’ll probably enhance the landscaping and declutter the interior to make the property more appealing to potential buyers.
 You should go through a similar exercise with your business when trying to secure private investors.

-Follow these steps to shore up your business:
+Follow these steps to shore up your business and make it a more attractive proposition:

-1. Analyze your business performance: Make changes to strengthen your profit margin, build your customer base and increase sales.
+1. Analyze your business performance: Make changes to strengthen your profit margin, grow your customer base and increase sales.

 2. Hire the experts you need: If you don’t already have the right expertise on your team, bring on professionals who can fill the gaps.
-For example, hire a digital marketing expert, social media manager or bookkeeper if necessary.
+For example, consider hiring a digital marketing expert or a social media manager to help you keep up with marketing trends.
+If you need help with accounting, you may want to hire a bookkeeper.

-3. Protect your intellectual property: Take steps to secure your intellectual property legally with patents and trademarks, if applicable.
+4. Protect your intellectual property: Take steps to secure your intellectual property legally with patents and trademarks, if applicable.
+Consider obtaining intellectual property insurance to further protect these assets.

-4. Enhance your website: Ensure your website design is attractive and that the site functions well and is filled with quality content.
+5. Improve your website: Ensure your website design is visually appealing and that the site functions smoothly, featuring high-quality content.
 (See more on this below.)

-5. Check your existing marketing materials: Ensure your general and specialized marketing materials and strategies are effective.
-For example, ensure your email marketing campaigns are targeted correctly.
+6. Improve your existing marketing materials: Make sure your general and specialized marketing materials and strategies are effective.
+For example, your email marketing campaigns must be targeted correctly to be effective.

-In addition to the above, you should focus on any aspects that might especially appeal to the investors you’re targeting.
-Once you know what your potential investors are looking for, you need to ensure your business shines in those areas.
+In addition to the above, focus on specific areas that might particularly appeal to the investors you’re targeting.
+Once you understand what your potential investors are looking for, you must ensure your business excels in those areas.

 TipBottom line